 The New Heart of Campus.

-The centerpiece of Young Harris College’s master plan and the focal point of the Investing in the Future Capital Campaign is the construction of a $41 million, 125,000-square-foot campus center designed to catapult the student experience at Young Harris College into the 21st century.
-Named for its $22 million lead gift from the O. Wayne Rollins Foundation, the Rollins Center will become the signature facility at Young Harris College—the social and intellectual heart of campus.
+The centerpiece of Young Harris College’s master plan and the focal point of the Investing in the Future Capital Campaign is the $41 million, 121,000-square-foot campus center which catapults the student experience at Young Harris College into the 21st century.
+Named for its $22 million lead gift from the O. Wayne Rollins Foundation, the Rollins Campus Center is the signature facility at YHC—the social and intellectual heart of campus.

-Located next to the Susan B. Harris Chapel—the College’s oldest structure, the three-and-a-half stories of this new glass, brick and stone building will create a new hub of bustling activity, uniting social and intellectual aspects of a thriving college campus, while optimizing the surrounding mountain views and maximizing outdoor space with numerous porches for inspiration and renewal.
+Located next to the Susan B. Harris Chapel—the College’s oldest structure—the three-and-a-half stories of this new glass, brick and stone building creates a new hub of bustling activity, uniting social and intellectual aspects of a thriving college campus, while optimizing the surrounding mountain views and maximizing outdoor space with numerous porches for inspiration and renewal.

-The Rollins Center will connect four distinct areas in a single, state-of-the-art structure: a 60,000-square-foot multi-purpose student center, an expanded dining hall boasting a wide variety of food stations, a 350-seat, versatile banquet facility and a 40,000-square-foot modern library—named for Young Harris’ most famous son, Zell Miller, and his remarkable wife, Shirley.
+The Rollins Campus Center connects four distinct areas in a single, state-of-the-art structure: a 60,000-square-foot multi-purpose student center, an expanded dining hall boasting a wide variety of food stations, a 350-seat, versatile banquet facility and a 40,000-square-foot modern library—named for Young Harris’ most famous son, Zell Miller, and his remarkable wife, Shirley.

 The Student Center

 The new 60,000-square-foot student center includes space for student organizations, activities and services, in a versatile, third-floor loft.
-For the first time ever, the campus will be able to provide dedicated office and meeting space for student media, Student Government Association, religious life, Greek organizations and other clubs.
-It will also include multiple lounge areas, informal meeting space, computer workstations, a convenience store.
-The Office of Student Development, the Academic Success Center, which provides tutoring, academic counseling and disability services, and the Academic Advising Center, which offers academic and career advisement, will also be housed there.
+For the first time ever, the campus provides dedicated office and meeting space for student media, Student Government Association, religious life, Greek organizations and other clubs.
+It also includes multiple lounge areas, informal meeting space and computer workstations.
+The Office of Student Development, the Student Success Center, which provides tutoring, academic and career counseling, and disability services, is also be housed there.